flaviovdf/sistemas-operacionais/seminario/README.md

 ## Datas, Entregas e Alunos

-1. Escolha do tema: Até 31 de Outubro
+1. Escolha do tema: Até 15 de Junho
-1. Entrega do relatório: Até 28 de Novembro
+1. Entrega do relatório: Até 27 de Junho
-1. Apresentações: A definir (até o dia 02 de Novembro)
+1. Apresentações: A definir

 ## Objetivos